What are better exercises for low back pain; Pilates, Yoga or Movement Revolution?

 - Which one you would be most likely to keep going in attending for a number of months,

-because it needs consistency, it needs you to be practicing at least twice a week to get the most out of your classes, so that you build confidence that you restore normal breathing patterns, that you de-stress and that your body works well.
+because it needs consistency, it needs you to be practicing at least twice a week to get the most out of your Pilates exercises to strengthen your lower back, so that you build confidence to restore normal breathing patterns, that you de-stress and that your body works well.

 What is the most important thing?

 So, is it breathing, balance, strength, core, movement, flexibility or fitness not to mention the nutrition domain?
 So, which one is most important exercises for low back pain then?
 No single one on its own but a balance of everything is the answer.